What Is a Paddle Raise? The Complete Fundraiser Guide

-A paddle raise is a direct donation ask during a charity gala where guests pledge money at preset levels by raising their paddles (or pledging on their phones).
-It is also called fund-a-need, raise the paddle, or fund-a-cause.
-Unlike a silent or live auction, there are no items to bid on—guests give cash donations for a specific program need.
-It is one of the most powerful fundraising tools at a charity gala and often raises more than the silent auction.
+A paddle raise is a direct donation ask during a charity gala where guests pledge money at preset levels by raising their paddles or pledging on their phones.
+It is also called Fund a Need, raise the paddle, or fund-a-cause.
+Unlike a silent or live auction, there are no items to bid on.
+Guests give cash donations directly for a specific program need.

 How does a paddle raise work?

-Understanding how does a paddle raise work helps you plan and execute one successfully.
+Understanding how does a paddle raise work helps you plan one.
+It also helps you run it well.

 -